 Point in View Chapel, Exmouth

-An early 19th century free church built by Mary and Ann Parminter adjacent to their home A La Ronde, now a National Trust property, on the edge of Exmouth.
-The Charity of Mary Parminter owns the 3 acre meadow in which the chapel is set along with 5 modern alms-houses and an early 19th century manse.
+This independent chapel was built in 1811 built by Mary and Ann Parminter adjacent to their home, A La Ronde, now a National Trust property, The Mary Parminter Charity owns and maintains the 3 acre meadow in which the chapel is set along with 5 modern alms-houses and an early 19th century Manse.
 Point in View chapel is an unusual square building with the chapel situated under the pyramid shaped point of the roof.

 Opening times: The meadow and chapel are open from 9am until dusk every day of the year.
 Sunday worship is at 11am (Holy Communion on the 1st Sunday of the month).
 There are services on other festival days.